parikshithb/ramenctl/docs/testing.md

 #### The clean flow

-When runnning the clean command *ramenctl* deletes all the tests applications specified in the configuration file and cleans up the clusters.
+When running the clean command *ramenctl* deletes all the tests applications specified in the configuration file and cleans up the clusters.

 For every test specified in the configuration file perform the following steps: